This article was originally published January 25, 2020 and has since been updated with new information.

 Mapping the 2019 Novel Coronavirus

-John Hopkins University (JHU) is tracking the spread of 2019-nCoV in near-realtime.
-JHU developed a GIS Dashboard using ArcGIS Online that pulls relevant data from WHO, U.S. CDC, ECDC China CDC (CCDC), NHC, and Dingxiangyuan (an aggregator site that pulls NHC summaries and local CCDC reports in near real-time).
+Johns Hopkins University (JHU) is tracking the spread of COVID-19 in near-realtime.
+JHU developed a GIS Dashboard using ArcGIS Online that pulls relevant data from WHO, U.S. CDC, ECDC China CDC (CCDC), NHC, various European and Austrlian health agencies, and Dingxiangyuan (an aggregator site that pulls NHC summaries and local CCDC reports in near real-time).
 The online mapping application updates frequently each day to pull in fresh information about the spread of 2019-nCoV.
 Cases are geocoded by city/place on the map and represented by circles sized based on the number of cases.
 You can click on the individual entries listed in the “Confirmed Cases by Country/Region” section to pan to that country.
 Double-click on the map to zoom in, and use your mouse or trackpad to pan around the mouse with your cursor.